-STUDENT AFFAIRS AND SERVICES
+STUDENT AFFAIRS

-The Student Affairs and Services staff implement services and activities to assist students to function at an optimal level intellectually, socially, physically, and emotionally.
+The Office of Student Affairs staff implements services and activities to assist students to function at an optimal level intellectually, socially, physically, and emotionally.
 These services are to assist students in the transition from home and high school to the college environment.
 Our goal is to promote student development through the provision of support services designed to produce academic success, develop leadership skills, and provide appropriate recreational, social, and intellectual programs.